DFWChild / Articles / Things to Do / Where to See Christmas Lights in Dallas-Fort Worth

 Where to spot some holiday sparkle and find more family fun

 ’Tis the season for hot chocolate, garland, mistletoe and—of course—Christmas lights!
-We’ve rounded up the best festive displays across the Metroplex, sure to bring that extra dose of cheer to your December.
+We’ve rounded up the best festive displays across the Metroplex, sure to bring that extra dose of cheer to this winter.
+Gather the family and enjoy these light shows and exhibits below, listed in order of their openings.

 *Editor’s Picks

-(Top image courtesy of Prairie Lights)
+(Top image of Lightscape, courtesy of Fort Worth Botanic Garden)

 *Holiday at the Arboretum